rugbyprof/5143-Operating-Systems/Assignments/P03_old/README.md

 >AT<sub>t</sub> PID<sub>i</sub> P<sub>p</sub> cpub<sub>1</sub> iob<sub>1</sub> cpub<sub>2</sub> iob<sub>2</sub> ... cpub<sub>n</sub>

-### No Pressure
+### Comments

 - Remember this is a simulation, where the system clock (aka timer) is simply an integer variable incremented in some loop construct.
 - We will read the the processes that will run in our simulation from multiple files, where each file will emphasize a different type of load (see previous).
 - This program is not a true system program, it is just a typical user application that requires no spawning of processes, no timer interrupt handling, no I/O interrupt handling, etc. It is a **simulation**

-#### Basic High Level Algorith

-1. Jobs arrive at time `N`, and enter the `New` queue.
-2. Any jobs already in the `New` queue go to the `Ready` queue.
-3. Decrement burst times on Cpu(s), if any are zero, move to `Wait` queue.
-4. Decrement burst times on Peripheral(s), if any are zero, move to `Ready` queue.
-5. If any Cpu(s) are free, take next from `Ready` queue.
-6. If any Periphal(s) are free, take next from `Wait` queue.
-7. Do accounting for each process in the appropriate queues when appropriate (basically if it hasn't just been moved).

-## Requirements
+### Requirements

-#### Visualization
-- Your program must use some form of "visual presentation" to show:
+- Your program must use some form of "visual presentation" to show, at least, the following four components:
-  - Each of the 6 queues [New, Ready, Running, Waiting, IO, Exit] and which processes are in them
+  - A CPU
+  - A ready queue showing all the processes waiting to be dispatched to use the CPU
+  - An I/O device
+  - An I/O queue showing all the processes waiting to use the I/O device
-- Your choice of "visual presentation" can be either a text-mode "ASCII art" using something NCurses or a GUI program with something like [DearPyGui](https://github.com/hoffstadt/DearPyGui) or my [Rich Example](../../Resources/06-Rich_Example/)
+- Your choice of "visual presentation" can be either a text-mode "ASCII art" using something NCurses or a GUI program with something like [DearPyGui](https://github.com/hoffstadt/DearPyGui)
-- Specific messages at some time throughout the simulation.
-Obviously for presentation purposes we will do short runs with small files.
-If you were to use my Python Rich table example, you could print messages below the table in a panel or similar.

-#### Presentation

-- You should have 6 runs ready to present, 2 of each scheduling type.
-- Depending on the scheduling algorithm, you should be able to choose the specs from the command line.
-  - Example:
-    - `python sim.py sched=RR timeslice=3 cpus=4 ios=6 input=filename.dat`
-    - `python sim.py sched=FCFS cpus=2 ios=2 input=otherfile.dat`
-    - `python sim.py sched=PB cpus=2 ios=2 input=highpriorityfile.dat`

-# REDONE UP TO HERE

-**I will clean up or delete much of rest of this do tomorrow**

 - A Time quantum (integer) used in the Round Robin simulation is given as the second command-line parameter.
 - The simulator shall print an appropriate message when a simulated process changes its state.